-Lectures are recorded and put online in the Canvas LMS via Lecture Capture (Echo360).
-Most subjects will have a sidebar link to Lecture Capture in Canvas, but Echo360 is also available for direct access (below), and also on iPhone/iPad and Android.
+Lectures are recorded and put online in the Canvas LMS, under your subject's Lecture Capture tab.
+Echo360, used by most lecturers, is also available for direct access (below), and for download on iPhone/iPad and Android.

 Attending tutorials and workshops online

 Some subjects may move tutorials/workshops online.
 Zoom is the University's official web conferencing tool, and is integrated into Canvas if your subject uses it.
 To join your class, click on the Zoom link in your subject's Canvas sidebar.
 To download Zoom for your computer or mobile phone, click below.
 Further information can also be found on the Software for Students page.